 The 10 Most Terrifying Ghosts in Asian Cultures

 Think hungry ghosts are the only specters in Chinese culture?
 Think again!
 Spooky spirits run amok not just in Chinese but many Asian cultures — and some of them scare the bejeezus out of us.
-Here are 10 of the most terrifying ghosts from Asian countries around the world.
+Here are 10 of the most terrifying ghosts from Asian countries.

 Shui Gui, the Drowned Ghost